rlofc/cage/docs/source/advanced.rst

 Coding Style
 ------------
-Cage uses a slightly modified version of the Linux kernel coding style.
+CAGE uses a slightly modified version of the Linux kernel coding style.
 The main differences are:

 * Indentation size is 4 spaces.